-The Precision Medicine Award, from the Mayo Clinic Center for Clinical and Translational Science (CCaTS), the Center for Individualized Medicine (CIM) and the Center for Biomedical Discovery (CBD), offers funds to support research on rare diseases at Mayo Clinic.
+The Precision Medicine Award, from the Mayo Clinic Center for Clinical and Translational Science (CCaTS), and the Center for Individualized Medicine (CIM), offers funds to support research on precision medicine at Mayo Clinic.

 The Precision Medicine Award is designed to support projects that will lead to applications for extramural funding.